mountaineerbr/shellChatGPT/man/README.md

 `option --mistral` for complete integration.
 <!-- also see: \$MISTRAL_API_HOST -->

+And for Groq, set the environmental variable `$GROQ_API_KEY`.
+Run the script with `option --groq`.
+Whisper endpoint available.

 List models with `option -l`, or run `/models` in chat mode.

 <!--